intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

                 * CM_SW_BARRIER: enables software scheduling barrier

                 The masks may be combined if more than one cache is to be flushed.

-                {pre-Gen8}  The field is ignored and the cache will not be flushed.
 =============== ============================================================